Maik Łukowicz: Club career

 In August 2018, following Braunschweig II's relegation from the Regionalliga Nord, he remained in the division joining VfB Oldenburg.

-On 9 August 2022, Łukowicz joined Teutonia Ottensen, also of the Regionalliga Nord.
+On 9 August 2022, he joined Teutonia Ottensen, also of the Regionalliga Nord.
+He scored 15 goals in 29 appearances in the 2022–23 season.

+In summer 2023, Łukowicz returned to former club Werder Bremen, where he was assigned to the club's reserves, playing in the fifth-tier Bremen-Liga.
+During the 2023–24 season he and teammate Joel Imasuen fought for the spot as top scorer across all Oberligas, having scored 30 (Łukowicz) and 25 goals (Imasuen) after 20 matches.
+In the 2024–25 season he scored 16 goals and made 6 assists in the Regionalliga Nord, also being selected for the first-team squad in the Bundesliga once.

+In May 2025 it was announced that Łukowicz would move to Dutch club Helmond Sport, playing in the Eerste Divisie, for the 2025–26 season.
+He signed a one-year contract with the option of a further year.

 International career

 Born in Germany, Łukowicz also holds a Polish passport.
 He represented the Poland under-20 team as they won the 2014–15 Four Nations tournament, concluding with a 2–1 win over Germany in Jena.